phaldaros/arm5e/website/UserGuide/Items.md

 The following Items are available for creation.

 **Reminder**: You can create folder of Items in the sidebar or in a Compendium to be then dragged and dropped on an Actor (eg: Magus package, Grog package).
 Easy way to add a bunch of abilities, virtues and flaws to a character at creation.
-Note that

 **Game metadata:** Since the description cannot be made available for copyright reasons, most Item types available in the system Compendium are provided with the name of the sourcebook they are coming from and the page they can be found (English edition).
 Their display is managed by a setting (see [[Introduction#Settings|Settings]])